I WISH I’d known these breastfeeding tips a year ago.

 ♥ Breast shells – to keep your shirt or bra away from your nipples AND collect any extra milk.
 Win-win!
 (I personally never felt that a bra full of wet nursing pads was that comfortable, and I was always frustrated that milk was being “wasted” as it escaped…)

 ♥ A nipple shield might be the relief you need, if baby sucking is just unbearable.
+I used one in the first week with my second baby and it made a HUGE difference.

 Tips to make breastfeeding a little easier: